RMSLowside/rmslow/Drawings/PandL/README.md

 - Graphs are more optimized for looking up relationships between nodes, so looking up multiple nodes' information is not the most efficient
 - Ability to use Neptune for greater scalability concerns?
 - Differing query languages between Neo4j and Neptune (just adds to the learning curve)

+There's a rudimentary example of how this might be structured in the DrawIO (on the tab labeled 'Graph DB Example').

 ## API
 The P&L Service will be kept simple as possible to handle the large quantity of objects and api calls coming from